uport-project/veramo-website/docs/agent/introduction.md

 sidebar_label: Introduction
 ---

-The `Agent` is the entry point into the Serto framework.
-Using Serto you create an `Agent` and most of the functionality comes from plugins that you add to the configuration.
+The `Agent` is the entry point into the Veramo framework.
+Using Veramo you create an `Agent` and most of the functionality comes from plugins that you add to the configuration.
 We have included a set of plugins to get you started and they also serve as a guide to start writing your own plugins.

-One of the most powerful features of Serto plugin system is that it is composable.
+One of the most powerful features of Veramo plugin system is that it is composable.
 Every plugin has the ability to hook into other plugins making it a very flexibile and customisable architecture.
 You can learn more about our architecture here.

 An Agent is responsibe for but not limited to: